BOBrown/CCDA_LGFA/README.md

 - PotsdamIRRG pretrained weights \[[Dataset Page](https://drive.google.com/file/d/1JU3ZJmjwRJpUP5JuJhUNrGqKnovOGxSE/view?usp=sharing)\]
 - Vaihingen pretrained weights \[[Dataset Page](https://drive.google.com/file/d/1fNm60XPvDyBJZ297TPEDmd1byaIQwmwd/view?usp=sharing)\]

-We give an example of PotsdamIRRG->Vaihingen adaptation direction, and the other adaptation direction (e.g., Vaihingen->PotsdamIRRG) can be easily implemented by modifying the code
+We give an example of **PotsdamIRRG->Vaihingen adaptation direction**, and the other adaptation direction (e.g., Vaihingen->PotsdamIRRG) can be easily implemented by modifying the code

 We provide a **two-stage curriculum adaptation strategy** for addressing the negative transfer issue within the target patches as follows: